tagomoris/fluent-plugin-secure-forward/README.md

 [Fluentd](http://fluentd.org) input/output plugin to forward fluentd messages over SSL with authentication.

+## Plugin status

+**NOTE: This plugin will not be updated anymore.**

+[Fluentd v0.14.12](http://www.fluentd.org/blog/fluentd-v0.14.12-has-been-released) supports event forwarding via encrypted network communication.
+Use that feature instead of using this plugin.

+## Overview

 This plugin makes you to be able to:

  * protect your data from others in transferring with SSL